fahadrafiq94/Data-Semantics-/README.md

 # Data-Semantics-
-This repository contains the presentation slides, class assignments and final project.
+This repository contains the presentation slides, class assignments and the final project.

 1- Text Generation using Markov Chains: